 Winter.
 Such a beautiful, horrible time of year.
 Here in Southeast Iowa we may not have it as bad as, say, parts of Canada.
 Or the North Pole.
 But there aren’t very many of us who, come January, aren’t ready.
 To.
 Be.
 Done.
-Speaking for myself, my already-pale skin starts to develop a bluish-green tinge, and my eyes glaze over and my brain turns to mush from too many episodes of (insert BBC show here).
+Speaking for myself, my already-pale skin starts to develop a bluish-green tinge, my eyes glaze over, and my brain turns to mush from too many episodes of (insert BBC show here).
 If we are getting really honest, I’ve also been prone to slipping into the cracks of depression from time to time.
 Most of those times are when I’m trying to date someone.
 All of the other times are in the winter.
 Ugh.
 Winter.

 How do we get through it?

 The holidays certainly help.
-Be it Solstice, Chanukah, Christmas, Kwanzaa, or Festivus, preparing for a holiday (and gleaning as much gratitude, joy, and entertainment out of it as possible) helps us forget that our hibiscus shrubs are uglier than sin and that we haven’t felt our toes for several days.
+Be it Solstice, Chanukah, Christmas, Kwanzaa, or Festivus, preparing for a holiday (and gleaning as much gratitude, joy, and entertainment out of it as possible) helps us forget that our hydrangea shrubs are uglier than sin and that we haven’t felt our toes for several days.

 Yep.
 I like me some Christmas.
 Even though my family upbringing wasn’t very religious, it was very musical, and there are a couple Christmas carols that, when sung aloud, tap into something sacred inside and get me all teary-eyed.
 I’m also a total sucker for twinkling lights and wrapping paper, and have recently discovered that the smell of balsam fir brings me to ecstatic delirium.
 When my time comes, I hope they bury me in a pile of balsam.